Small Triangulations of $4$-Manifolds: Introducing the $4$-Manifold Census: Pathological Triangulations, Combinatorial Obstructions, and 2-Knots

+In this section we will present some preliminary analysis of, and discuss ideas concerning, the triangulations still resisting classification.
+We focus our attention for now on the unique $4$-pentachoron $4$-sphere which we were unable to connect to the standard $4$-sphere.
+The sphere in question, which we will denote by $Q$, has isomorphism signature \is{eAMPcaabcddd+aoa+aAa8aQara}.
+The dual graph of $Q$ is depicted in Figure~\ref{fig:Qara-DualGraph}.
+The colouring of the graph will be explained as required throughout the section.

-Many of the triangulations resisting classification contain a particular $2$-pentachoron subcomplex which we discuss briefly in this section.
-The complex in question, denoted $C$, has isomorphism signature \is{cHIbbb0bRbpb}, $f$-vector $(1,1,5,6,2)$, and has boundary a $2$-tetrahedron solid torus.
-Considered in isolation, $C$ is not a triangulation of a manifold (its vertex link is a pinched genus-$4$ handlebody, and the link of its edge is a thrice-punctured sphere).
-However, $C$ can be uniquely closed into an ideal triangulation of a $4$-manifold: the unique\footnote{Verifiable via a very short exhaustive search of the ideal $2$-pentachoron census.} $2$-pentachoron triangulation of a Cappell--Shaneson $2$-knot complement \cite{budneyBurtonHillman-CappellShanesonComp}.
-This is a triangulation of the complement of a `knotted' $2$-sphere in the $4$-sphere, $S^4-\nu S^2$.
+The $2$-pentachoron subcomplex consisting of pentachora $2$ and $3$ of $Q$ also appears within many of the other triangulations resisting classification (for example, the $6$-pentachoron $\mathbb{C}P^2$s).
+The subcomplex in question, denoted $C$, has isomorphism signature \is{cHIbbb0bRbpb}, $f$-vector $f=(1,1,5,6,2)$, and boundary an ideal $2$-tetrahedron solid torus.

+Considered in isolation $C$ is not a triangulation of a manifold: its single vertex link is a pinched genus-$4$ handlebody, and the link of its single edge is a thrice-punctured sphere.
+However, the boundary of $C$ can be uniquely closed up to produce an ideal triangulation of a $4$-manifold.
+Performing the gluing $\Delta_0(0234)\leftrightarrow\Delta_0(0312)$ yields the unique\footnote{Verifiable via a very short exhaustive search of the ideal $2$-pentachoron census.} $2$-pentachoron ideal triangulation of a \emph{Cappell--Shaneson $2$-knot} complement, first analysed by Budney--Burton--Hillman \cite{budneyBurtonHillman-CappellShanesonComp}, and which we will denote by $CS$.
+This is an ideal triangulation of the complement of a \emph{knotted $2$-sphere} $\Sigma$ in the $4$-sphere, $S^4-\nu \Sigma$ (where $\nu\Sigma$ denotes a tubular neighbourhood of $\Sigma$).
+By knotted, we mean that $\Sigma$ does not bound an embedded $3$-ball in $S^4$.
+The Cappell--Shaneson $2$-knot triangulation considered in \cite{budneyBurtonHillman-CappellShanesonComp} is just one in a family of knotted $2$-spheres in $S^4$, which are in a sense parametrised by elements of $GL(\mathbb{Z}^3)$ and their traces \cite{CappellShaneson}.
+The $2$-knot of \cite{budneyBurtonHillman-CappellShanesonComp} corresponds to one such $A\in GL(\mathbb{Z}^3)$ with trace $0$.

+In addition to the study of $2$-knots being an interesting pursuit in its own right, $2$-knots have also appeared as an important source of examples for constructing potential counterexamples to S4PC via the \emph{Gluck construction}, which goes as follows.
+Given a knotted $2$-sphere $\Sigma$ in $S^4$, remove a tubular neighbourhood of $\Sigma$ (i.e.\ a copy of $\Sigma\times D^2$) and reglue it by the self-diffeomorphism of $S^2\times S^1$ which rotates the $S^2$ factor once as one travels around $S^1$.
+The result is a topological $4$-sphere but which in general is not known to be diffeomorphic to the standard $4$-sphere.
+However, it has been shown that for many classes of $2$-knots, the result is indeed a standard $S^4$: for example, twist-spun knots (discussed further in \Cref{sec:future-2knots}) \cite{Gordon-KnotsInS4,Pao-TwistingSpunKnots}, doubles of ribbon disks (Exercise 6.2.11(b)~\cite{GompfStipsicz}), and various Cappell--Shaneson $2$-knots \cite{akbulut-csSpheresAreStandard,Gompf-KillingAkbulutKirbySphere,Gompf-csSpheresAreStandard,Iwaki-CSspheresAreStandard}.